VKrishna04/VKrishna04.github.io/docs/Environment Variables.md

 ## Support

-If you encounter issues with environment variables:
+If you encounter issues with Environment Variables:
 1. Check the troubleshooting section above
 2. Verify your platform-specific configuration
 3. Test with a simple URL first (like a local file)